trusslab/provcam/README.md

 :paperclip: [ProvCam Paper](https://doi.org/10.1145/3636534.3649383)

-:computer: [ProvCam Main Repository](https://github.com/trusslab/provcam) This repo hosts the documentation of ProvCam and other misc content.
+:computer: [ProvCam Main Repository](https://github.com/trusslab/provcam) This repo hosts the documentation of building and running ProvCam and other misc content.

-:computer: [ProvCam Hardware Repository](https://github.com/trusslab/provcam_hw) This repo hosts ProvCam's hardware system design.
+:computer: [ProvCam Hardware Repository](https://github.com/trusslab/provcam_hw) This repo hosts ProvCam's hardware system design and its documentation.

-:computer: [ProvCam Firmware Repository](https://github.com/trusslab/provcam_ctrl) This repo hosts firmware running the microcontroller of ProvCam trusted camera module.
+:computer: [ProvCam Firmware Repository](https://github.com/trusslab/provcam_ctrl) This repo hosts firmware running the microcontroller of ProvCam trusted camera module and its documentation.

-:computer: [ProvCam OS Repository](https://github.com/trusslab/provcam_linux) This repo hosts OS(a custom version of Petalinux) running on ProvCam's system.
+:computer: [ProvCam OS Repository](https://github.com/trusslab/provcam_linux) This repo hosts OS(a custom version of Petalinux) running on ProvCam's system and its documentation.
-Notice that the OS represents the main camera OS, which is untrusted in ProvCam.
+Note that the OS represents the main camera OS, which is untrusted in ProvCam.

-:computer: [ProvCam Software Repository](https://github.com/trusslab/provcam_libs/tree/main) This repo hosts some software and libraries running in the OS.
+:computer: [ProvCam Software Repository](https://github.com/trusslab/provcam_libs/tree/main) This repo hosts some software and libraries running in the OS and their documentation.

 Authors: \
 [Yuxin (Myles) Liu](https://lab.donkeyandperi.net/~yuxinliu/) (UC Irvine)\